Devenir Workshops

 Bring a workshop to your community!

-Devenir Workshops are developed in dialogue with schools, museums, libraries, youth organizations, and community spaces.
+Devenir Workshops are developed in dialogue with schools, museums, libraries, youth organizations, community spaces, and private groups.

 For workshop inquiries or institutional collaborations, please get in touch.